-In summary, the trends in seabird abundance do not provide support for either the collapse or non-collapse hypothesis as other variables, such as removal of gill nets in the inshore area, had a larger impact on seabird survival.
-Seabird dietary information does not provide support for either hypothesis, but is consistent with a collapsed, hyper-aggregated capelin stock.
+In summary, the trends in seabird abundance do not provide support for either the collapse or non-collapse hypothesis as other variables, such as removal of gill nets in the inshore area, had a larger impact on breeding adult seabird survival.
+Seabird dietary information does not provide support for either hypothesis, but is consistent with a hyper-aggregated capelin stock.

 Zooplankton response: Calanus finmarchicus abundance

-Given the magnitude of the capelin collapse, a significant increase in their main copepod prey, Calanus finmarchicus, may have been expected (Frank et al. 2016).
-To test this hypothesis, the continuous plankton recorder (CPR) data was used to estimate C. finmarchicus densities pre- and post-1991 in the NL region (Frank et al. 2016).
+Given the magnitude of the capelin collapse, a significant increase in their main copepod prey, Calanus finmarchicus, might have been expected (Frank et al. 2016).
+To test this hypothesis, the continuous plankton recorder (CPR) data were used to estimate C. finmarchicus densities pre- and post-1991 in the NL region (Frank et al. 2016).
 No significant difference in C. finmarchicus densities pre- and post-1991 was found.
 However, the usefulness of CPR data for the Northwest Atlantic has been questioned.
 Head and Pepin (2010) noted that only two years between 1960-1978 had more than 8 months of observations over the Grand Banks sections of the CPR sampling, which was the section used to test the collapse hypothesis (Frank et al. 2016), and inconsistencies in the course of the survey tracks from ships-of-opportunity resulted in uneven sampling of different water masses (Pepin et al. 2011).
 Furthermore, there was a substantial reduction in CPR mileage towed in the 1980s with a contraction of monitoring to 20° W in the eastern Atlantic (Reid et al. 2003).
 During this decade, monitoring science fell out of favor (Reid et al. 2003).
-Other researchers have looked at the CPR data as a potential data source for historical productivity in the NL region, but the large CPR data gap in the region from 1979-1990 precluded its use in a recent capelin study (Mullowney et al. 2016).
+Other researchers have assessed the CPR data as a potential data source for historical productivity in the NL region, but the large gap in CPR data from 1979-1990 precluded its use in a recent capelin study (Mullowney et al. 2016).

 Since 1999, DFO has run the Atlantic Zonal Monitoring Program (AZMP) in three regions in eastern Canada: Scotian Shelf, Gulf of St. Lawrence, and NL.
 The AZMP program collects physical, chemical and biological data at stations along 14 oceanographic transects during offshore spring and fall cruises.
 While the AZMP data cannot be used to directly support or reject the hypothesis of a capelin stock collapse due to its commencement in the late 1990s, the AZMP data has been used to support the hypothesis that bottom-up processes are driving capelin survival in the NL region (Buren et al. 2014a, Obradovich et al. 2014, Murphy et al. 2018).